Barber shops

 10-year Projection

-This line chart shows the projected 10-year growth in the number of jobs for Personal care services.
-This industry is expected to grow less than than 7.66%, the average rate of national job growth.
+This line chart shows the projected 10-year growth in the number of jobs for Personal Care Services.
+This industry is expected to grow approximately the same than 8.89%, the average rate of national job growth.

 View Data